Seaford Rail Extension, Australia

 Work on the new railway bridge over the Old Honeypot Road commenced in May 2011.

-As of September 2011, half of the earthworks have been completed with more than 6,000m3 of earth being moved each day.
-Construction on Lynton Terrace bridge is in the final stages.
-Works on the Seaford Road and Old Honeypot Road bridges are ongoing and expected to be completed by the end of 2011.
+As of September 2011, half of the earthworks have been completed with more than 6,000m³ of earth being moved each day.
+Works on the Seaford Road and Old Honeypot Road bridges were completed by the end of 2011.

-The Onkaparinga Valley Bridge will have 35 piers placed at a height of 22m at the northern end and 13m at the southern end.
+The Onkaparinga Valley Bridge has 35 piers placed at a height of 22m at the northern end and 13m at the southern end.
 The bridge is expected to have a life of 150 years.
-Foundations of the bridge are currently being built.

 Contractors